yashlodhi/TvPlus---UI-Of-A-Movie-Streaming-Website-With-TVMAZE-API/readme.md

 # yashlodhi.github.io-TvPlus---UI-Of-A-Movie-Streaming-Website-With-TVMAZE-API

-THERE COULD BE SOME INCONSISTENCIES IN EDGE.
-TRY USING CHROME IF MOVIES ARE NOT DISPLAYED PROPERLY.

 TVPlus is a reponsive front-end for online movies and TV shows streaming website created with pure HTML, CSS, Vanilla Javacript and the free version of The Movie Database (TMDB) API.